a-schuermann/heroku-buildpack-phing/README.md

-Apache+PHP with Phing Build Pack
+Apache+PHP with Phing Build Pack for Symfony2 on Cloudcontrol
 ================================

 This is a fork of [Apache+PHP with Phing Build Pack](https://github.com/ryanbrainard/heroku-buildpack-phing), which is a fork of [PHP build pack](https://github.com/heroku/heroku-buildpack-php).